aixoss/aix-puppet/README.md

  Last changes documented. <br>
  0.51 :
    - fix the automatic installation of "/usr/bin/flrtvc.ksh" if this file is missing
-   - renaming of "facter/sp_per_tl.yml" file to "facter/sp_per_tl.yml.June_2018", so that this file is generated at least once after installation.
+   - renaming of "./output/facter/sp_per_tl.yml" file to "./output/facter/sp_per_tl.yml.June_2018",
+     so that this file is generated at least once after installation.
 This file contains the matches between Technical Levels and Service Packs for all releases.
  0.52 :
    - add 'to_step' parameter to "download" custom type, to control execution of the two steps 'suma preview' and 'suma download' separately.
 By setting 'to_step' to "preview", only "preview" is performed.
 By default "download" is performed.
+ 0.53 :
+   - validation messages of custom type contain contextual messages
+   - move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.